pombase/genome_changelog/gene_characterisation_status/readme.md

 For pre-svn revisions (from the ftp site), all revisions were used.
 For svn revisions, we take the revision that is closest to each first of the month, to have one revision chosen per month (see `results/formatted_counts.tsv`).
 This is done in the file `get_monthly_revisions.py`, using `pandas` `merge_asof`.

 To update the files and graph, run `update_characterisation.sh`, which will only update files if a new first of the month has been reached since the last date recorded in `results/formatted_counts.tsv`.
+If you want to repeat the whole analysis, run `run_for_old_data.sh`.

 For a given revision in svn, the script creates a folder `data/revision-number` that contains the contig files in that revision.
 Then it runs the script `../colours_from_genome.py` that generates the file `data/revision-number/counts.txt`